Our Members and Trust Board Directors

 Mr Richard Newton Chance

-Director Responsibility: Curriculum, Standards and Assessment
+Director Responsibility: Chair of Trust Board and Curriculum, Standards and Assessment

 Visiting Governor: Looe Community Academy